patrick-kiwi/Gaussian-Chemistry-Tools/README.md

 4>> process_logfile_extended.pl
-Imagine you had hundreds of paired files with a common filename pattern, for instance "415_singet.log" and "415_doublet.log" You want perl to extract all the data in a way where the singlet and doublet data to appear on a single line because that's easy to work with in excel.
-This script makes the output look like this (just capturing electronic energy here).
+Imagine you had hundreds of paired files with a common filename pattern, for instance "415_singet.log" and "415_doublet.log" You want perl to extract all the data in such a way that the singlet and doublet energies appear on a single line.
+In that way it's easy to work with in excel.
+This script does just that so the output look like this (just capturing electronic energy here).
 "415 doublet -1085.2256596 singlet -1085.0870699"